Pope Gelasius II: Pontificate

-Shortly after his unanimous election to succeed Pope Paschal II in 1118, he was seized by Cencio II Frangipane, a partisan of Emperor Henry V, but was freed by a general uprising of the Romans on his behalf.
+Upon his unanimous election to succeed Pope Paschal II in 1118, Giovanni took the name Gelasius II.
+He was immediately seized by Cencio II Frangipane, a partisan of Emperor Henry V, but was freed by a general uprising of the Romans on his behalf.

-Henry V sought to enforce the privilege of investiture conceded (and later revoked in 1112) by the papacy, under duress, by Paschal II.
-He drove Gelasius II from Rome in March 1118, pronounced his election null and void, and set up Maurice Bourdin, Archbishop of Braga, as antipope under the name of Gregory VIII.

-Gelasius II fled to Gaeta, where he was ordained a priest on 9 March 1118 and on the following day received episcopal consecration.
+Gelasius was driven from Rome in March 1118, by Henry V who sought to enforce the privilege of investiture.
+His election was pronounced null and void by Henry who set up Maurice Bourdin, Archbishop of Braga, as antipope under the name of Gregory VIII.
+Gelasius fled to Gaeta, where he was ordained a priest on 9 March 1118 and on the following day received episcopal consecration.
 He at once excommunicated Henry V and the antipope and, under Norman protection, was able to return to Rome in July.
-But the disturbances of the imperialist party, especially those of the Frangipani, who attacked the Pope while celebrating Mass in the church of St. Prassede, compelled Gelasius II to go once more into exile.
+But the disturbances of the imperialist party, especially those of the Frangipani, who attacked the Pope while celebrating Mass in the church of St. Prassede, compelled Gelasius to go once more into exile.
 He set out for France, consecrating the cathedral of Pisa on the way, and arrived at Marseille in October.
-He was received with great enthusiasm at Avignon, Montpellier and other cities, held a synod at Vienne in January 1119, and was planning to hold a general council to settle the investiture contest when he died at the Abbey of Cluny.
+He was received with great enthusiasm at Avignon, Montpellier and other cities, and held a synod at Vienne in January 1119.
+Gelasius died 29 January 1119 at the Abbey of Cluny, whilst planning to hold a general council to settle the investiture controversy.